Junortoun

 Junortoun is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Junortoun was found to have below average cultural diversity, with 90.9% of its population born in Australia, 93.9% being citizens, and 95.5% speaking English only at home.
-The predominant religion in Junortoun is Christianity, accounting for 56.1% of the population, compared to 47.3% across Regional Vic.
-The top three ancestry groups are Australian (31.4%), English (31.3%), and Irish (12.1%).
+Junortoun exhibits a lower level of cultural diversity than average, with 90.9% of residents born in Australia, 93.9% holding citizenship, and 95.5% speaking only English at home.
+The predominant religion is Christianity, representing 56.1% of the population, compared to 47.3% across Regional Vic.

 Frequently Asked Questions - Diversity